marcobarlo/Preempt-K8s/README.md

 ### Kube-controller-manager
 To compile and run the Preempt-K8s Kube-controller-manager, follow these steps:
-* Compile the pods of the control plane pods with the source code in this (periodic_controller) branch.
+* Compile the pods of the control plane pods with the source code in the periodic_controller branch to build the synchronous version of the kube-controller-manager, use the multi_prio onlybranch to have only the multi-priority features with the classic asynchronous behavior.
-The fastest way to do it is by running:
+The fastest way to compile the control plane pods is by running:
 ```make quick-release-images```
 This commands builds all the pods of the control plane components in a containerized environment.
 Therefore, it is suggested to run the command not in a container.
 There are no particular pre-requirements to run this commands apart from a container engine running on the system.
 For additional options in the compilation, please refer to the Kubernetes documentation and to its Makefile.
 Other useful commands can be ```make release-in-a-container``` and ```make release```